 - Epic Flail: During the early editions of the Epic game system, Battle Titans equipped for siege warfare would often be fitted with Wreckers.
 The Titan primarily used these massive wrecking balls to demolish enemy-held buildings and fortifications, but it was equally effective when used to crush opposition units, automatically destroying one in each round of combat.

 - Explosive Overclocking: Titans are powered by advanced but capricious plasma reactors.
-While relatively safe under normal conditions, during battle a Princeps can draw more power from the reactor to increase their god-machine's combat abilities but this can damage, or even destroy, the delicate systems of the reactor.
+While relatively safe under normal conditions, during battle a Princeps can draw more power from the reactor to increase their god-machine's combat abilities at the risk of damaging, or even destroying, the reactor's delicate systems.
 In the Adeptus Titanicus: Horus Heresy Gaiden Game, this is represented by players being able to draw extra power from their plasma reactors to increase their speed, manoeuvrability, firepower and/or defences.
 Doing so however risks dangerous overheating the reactor and giving it a chance of doing extra damage to the Titan or, in extreme circumstances, causing a full blown reactor meltdown.

 - First Church of Mecha: Titans are built as walking idols to the Machine God's wrath and are often colloquially known as god-machines.
 Each Titan is considered a holy relic and is treated with the veneration that a more typical Imperial citizen would reserve for a living saint.
 Some background material also indicates that some of the more primitive populations that witness the mighty war machines in battle will take to worshiping the Titans themselves as gods and/or a physical incarnations of the God-Emperor.